stclib/STC/docs/cregex_api.md

     for (int k = 1; i <= cregex_captures(&re); ++k)
         printf("submatch %d: " c_svfmt "\n", k, c_svarg(it.match[k]));
 ```

-## Using cregex in a project

-The easiest is to `#define i_import` before `#include "stc/cregex.h"`.
-Make sure to do that in one translation unit only.

 ## Regex Cheatsheet